gillesvink/circle-of-confusion/README.md

 ### Examples
 It's really simple to use, you need to assemble the settings to calculate the circle of confusion.
-The interface is almost identical for Rust and Python.
+The interface identical (besides the obvious syntax differences) for Rust and Python.
 For example for camera based calculations:

 #### Python
 ```python